websight-io/docs/docs/docs/quick-start/index.md

 !!! info "Additional sample sites "

     The distribution contains other demo sites.
-We used [nip.io](https://nip.io) to support their preview in a browser having just one local instance of WebSight CMS.
+We used [nip.io](https://nip.io) to support their preview in a browser (having just one local instance of WebSight CMS).
 After assets and pages publication, they are available at:

     - [http://bulma.127.0.0.1.nip.io/](http://bulma.127.0.0.1.nip.io/) Bulma - Personal Template
     - [http://no-code.luna.127.0.0.1.nip.io/](http://no-code.luna.127.0.0.1.nip.io/) No Code Luna